 VOA Broadcasting in Armenian

 VOA’s Armenian service is an important source of news and information about the United States, its society and institutions, and its policies toward Armenia.
 The U.S has important strategic, economic and energy interests in the South Caucasus.
-The recent Karabakh war underlined significant geopolitical change in the South Caucasus.
-The peace agreement brokered by Moscow expanded Russia’s influence in the region.
+The recent war in Nagorno-Karabakh underlined significant geopolitical change in the South Caucasus with the peace agreement brokered by Moscow expanding Russia’s influence in the region.
 Now, Armenia’s budding democracy-based political system may become incompatible with the Russian political model.
-VOA broadcasts to Armenia are, therefore, of crucial importance as VOA Armenian is the only Armenian language outlet to explain global developments and U.S. policies and goals in the region, and counter Russian disinformation regarding U.S. developments and policies that appear in Armenian media.
+VOA broadcasts to Armenia are, therefore, of crucial importance as VOA Armenian is the only Armenian-language outlet to explain global developments and U.S. policies and goals in the region, and counter Russian disinformation regarding U.S. developments and policies that appear in Armenian media – which has become even more critical since Russia’s invasion of Ukraine.
 VOA Armenian is also the only platform that focuses on the influential Armenian diaspora in the United States.
 The service is consistently recognized by its audience as a trusted and reliable source of news and information.
 VOA Armenian stories are regularly republished by Armenia’s leading media outlets, often dominating the news agenda with U.S.-focused reporting.

 Established: June 1951